MilenTecle/human-body-quiz/README.md

  - I used some of this code to create a modal box and to make it work accordingly:
    - [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)

- - I used code from this video to accurately create the answer buttons and create the text found in my PresentQuestions function.
+ - I used code from this video to accurately create the answer buttons and to create the text found in my PresentQuestions function.
 I also used code from the same video to reset the answers with a while loop, found in my resetAnswers function:
    - [Youtube](https://www.youtube.com/watch?v=PBcqGxrr9g8)

  - I used code from this video to sort the questions in a randomized order with the sort method.
-I also used code from the same video to connect right and wrong answers to the corresponing answers buttons.
+I also used code from the same video to connect right and wrong answers to the corresponing answer buttons.
    - [Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k)

  - I used these as inspiration to better understand how to use existing code when connecting the logic for the difficulty buttons and questions: